jensbin/dashboard/README.md

 # Dashboard

 A dashboard for apps, bookmarks and search engine links.
 I used [dashboard](https://github.com/phntxx/dashboard) for a long time.
-Dashboard is deprecated and liked espacially the search bar feature.
+Dashboard is deprecated and I liked espacially the search bar feature.

 In the end I copied the idea and implemented this one.